mochi-hpc/mofka/docs/usage/topics.rst

 The :code:`EnergyPartitionSelector` is also initialized with an :code:`energy_max` value and uses it to aggregate events into uniform "bins" of similar energy values.
-It inherits from :code:`mofka::PartitionSelectorInterface` and we call :code:`MOFKA_REGISTER_PARTITION_SELECTOR` to make it available for Mofka to use.
+It inherits from :code:`diaspora::PartitionSelectorInterface` and we call :code:`DIASPORA_REGISTER_PARTITION_SELECTOR` to make it available for Mofka to use.

 .. literalinclude:: ../_code/energy_serializer.cpp
    :language: cpp